MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/result-cluster.md

 ## View the result cluster experience after it is enabled

-After you turn on the result cluster experience, it might take a few minutes before you can view it.
+After you turn on the result cluster experience, it might take about 12 hours before you can view it.
 If you want the experience immediately, you can append *cacheClear=true* to the URL in SharePoint and Office.